 We began testing alternative deterrents through field trials in our study area so that we could monitor crane habitat use.
 In those field trials, only one compound showed real promise – 9,10 anthraquinone (AQ).
 Preliminary trials showed AQ worked as effectively to prevent crane crop damage as Lindane.
 AQ is a compound naturally produced by plants to protect their fruit from being eaten before ripening.
 It has low toxicity and environmental impact.

 With this breakthrough, we then focused on building a consortium of people to help move AQ through the federal regulatory process.
-Eventually our collaborators included: U.S. Environmental Protection Agency (EPA), the University of Wisconsin-Madison, the Wisconsin Department of Agriculture, Trade and Consumer Protection, Michigan and Minnesota agriculture departments, Michigan, Minnesota and Wisconsin Departments of Natural Resources, the Department of Wildlife Services (USDA), Former U.S. Senator Herb Kohl’s Office, the IR-4 Project of Rutgers University, Audubon Society, many local farmers, and Arkion (the manufacturer of Avipel® Shield in which the active ingredient is AQ).
+Eventually, our collaborators included: the U.S. Environmental Protection Agency (EPA), the University of Wisconsin-Madison, the Wisconsin Department of Agriculture, Trade and Consumer Protection, Michigan and Minnesota agriculture departments, Michigan, Minnesota and Wisconsin Departments of Natural Resources, the Department of Wildlife Services (USDA), Former U.S. Senator Herb Kohl’s Office, the IR-4 Project of Rutgers University, Audubon Society, many local farmers, and Arkion, the manufacturer of Avipel® Shield in which the active ingredient is AQ.

 For more information on the availability of Avipel® Shield, please contact Arkion at 1-800-468-6324.

 Click here to download the fact sheet “Protect your corn from cranes,” a joint publication of the International Crane Foundation and the University of Wisconsin–Madison/University of Wisconsin-Extension.

 2016 was a record year for the use of Avipel® Shield with

 11,625 acres treated in MN